D&D Naming Conventions by Race: Complete Reference Guide

 Thamior Xiloscient

 Thamior features the consonant cluster "th-" frequently found in Sindarin-inspired D&D elf names.
-The surname Xiloscient blends "xilo" (wood/tree) with "scient" (knowledge), exemplifying the compound structure of elven family names.
+The surname Xiloscient blends "xilo" (wood/tree) with "scient" (knowledge), a common compound structure in elven family names.

 Adrie Holimion